dclause/hermes-five/hermes-five/examples/readme.md

 - **button/pullup.rs:** Demonstrates how to use a pullup type push button input device.
 - **button/inverted.rs:** Demonstrates how to use 'inverted' push buttons.

+# Expanders

+- **expanders/pcf8575.rs:** Demonstrates how to use and control INPUT/OUTPUT devices through the PCF8575 expander.

 # Animation

 - **animation/animation.rs:** Demonstrates how to create and run a complex animation (with multiple devices, parts,